UNIST-LOFT/SimAPR/README_detailed.md

 # cd ../experiments
 # python3 scripts/difftgen.py
 ```
-Result will be in `experiments/<tool>/difftgen.csv`.
+Result will be stored in `experiments/<tool>/difftgen.csv`.

 #### To run ODS
-ODS is used for rank between the valid patches.
-For easier use, we prepared a script to run ODS.
+ODS is used to rank between the valid patches.
+We prepared a script to run ODS.

 To run ODS, run the following command:
 ```